A 'Darboux theorem' for derived schemes with shifted symplectic structure

-Secondly, as the ${\cal S}^1$-action on $\cL\bX=\R{\bf Map}({\cal S}^1,\bX)$ by rotating the domain ${\cal S}^1$ is only up to homotopy, to be `${\cal S}^1$-invariant' is not a property of a function on $\cL\bX$ (class in $H^{-p}(\O_{\cL\bX})$), but an extra structure.
+Secondly, as the ${\cal S}^1$-action on $\cL\bX=\R{\bf Map}({\cal S}^1,\bX)$ by rotating the domain ${\cal S}^1$ is only up to homotopy, to be `${\cal S}^1$-invariant' is not a property of a function on $\cL\bX$, but an extra structure.
 As an analogy, if an algebraic $\K$-group $G$ acts on a $\K$-scheme $V$, then for a vector bundle $E\ra V$ to be $G$-invariant is not really a property of $E$: the right question to ask is whether the $G$-action on $V$ lifts to a $G$-action on $E$, and there can be many such lifts, each a different way for $E$ to be $G$-invariant.
 Similarly, the definition of `closed $p$-form on $\bX$' in \cite{PTVV} is not just a $p$-form satisfying an extra condition, but a $p$-form with extra data, a `closing structure', satisfying some conditions.

 In fact, for technical reasons, for a general locally finitely presented derived Artin $\K$-stack $\bX$, Pantev et al.\ \cite{PTVV} do not define $p$-forms as elements of $H^{-p}(\O_{\cL\bX})$, and so on, as we have sketched above.
-Instead, they first define explicit notions of (closed) $p$-forms on affine derived $\K$-schemes $\bY=\bSpec A$ which are spectra of commutative differential graded algebras (cdgas) $A$.
-Then for general $\bX$, (closed) $p$-forms are defined by smooth descent techniques; basically, a (closed) $p$-form $\om$ on $\bX$ is the functorial choice for all $\bY,\bs f$ of a (closed) $p$-form $\bs f^*(\om)$ on $\bY$ whenever $\bY=\bSpec A$ is affine and $\bs f:\bY\ra\bX$ is smooth.
+Instead, they first define explicit notions of (closed) $p$-forms on affine derived $\K$-schemes $\bY=\bSpec A$ which are spectra of commutative differential graded algebras (cdgas) $A$, and show these satisfy \'etale descent.
+Then for general $\bX$, $k$-shifted (closed) $p$-forms are defined as a mapping stack; basically, a $k$-shifted (closed) $p$-form $\om$ on $\bX$ is the functorial choice for all $\bY,\bs f$ of a $k$-shifted (closed) $p$-form $\bs f^*(\om)$ on $\bY$ whenever $\bY=\bSpec A$ is affine and $\bs f:\bY\ra\bX$ is a morphism.

 The families (simplicial sets) of $p$-forms and of closed $p$-forms of degree $k$ on $\bX$ are written $\cA^p_\K(\bX,k)$ and $\cA^{p,\cl}_\K(\bX,k)$, respectively.
 There is a morphism $\pi:\cA^{p,\cl}_\K(\bX,k)\ra\cA^p_\K(\bX,k)$, which is in general neither injective nor surjective.